kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 ### Run ID: 9/6/2022T8:31 (Duration: 5m, Event Rate: 150rps)

-In this test run, the k8s Node was deleted where `eventing-nats-1` Pod (Stream Leader) was deployed after 2 minutes of test execution.
-The eventing-controller pod was also deployed on the deleted node and it was re-scheduled after the crashed Node came back online.
+In this test run, the Kubernetes Node was deleted where `eventing-nats-1` Pod (stream leader) was deployed after two minutes of test execution.
+The eventing-controller Pod was also deployed on the deleted Node and it was re-scheduled after the crashed Node came back online.

 **State before test run:**
 - Stream: